Limpieza de sangre

-Limpieza de sangre (/es/), also known as limpeza de sangue (/pt/, /gl/) or neteja de sang (/ca/), literally 'cleanliness of blood' and meaning 'blood purity', was a racially discriminatory term used in the Spanish and Portuguese Empires during the early modern period to refer to those who were considered to be Old Christians by virtue of not having Muslim, Jewish, Romani, or Agote ancestors.
+Limpieza de sangre (/es/), also known as limpeza de sangue (/pt/, /gl/), literally 'cleanliness of blood' and meaning 'blood purity', was a racially discriminatory term used in the Crown of Castile and Portuguese Empire during the early modern period to refer to those who were considered to be Old Christians by virtue of not having Muslim, Jewish, Romani, or Agote ancestors.
 In both empires, the term played a major role in discrimination against suspected crypto-Jews or crypto-Muslims.
 Over the years it manifested into law which excluded New Christians from almost every part of society.

 Description

-The statutes of blood purity were a legal discrimination mechanism in the Crown of Castile, Crown of Aragon, and Kingdom of Portugal directed against the "New Christians," a group comprising Jewish converts and Morisco minorities.
+The statutes of blood purity were a legal discrimination mechanism in the Crown of Castile and Kingdom of Portugal directed against the "New Christians," a group comprising Jewish converts and Morisco minorities.
 These statutes required individuals seeking entry into certain institutions to prove they were descendants of Old Christians.
 They emerged following the revolt led by Pero de Sarmiento in Toledo (1449), which resulted in the "Sentencia-Estatuto."
 They were contested by ecclesiastical sectors, as they implied that baptism was insufficient to erase sins or ensure spiritual equality, contradicting Christian doctrine.

 The statutes of blood purity were based on the belief that "the body's fluids, and especially blood, transmitted a certain number of moral qualities from parents to children" and that "Jews, as a people, were incapable of change despite their conversion."
-As stated by Friar Prudencio de Sandoval regarding the "holy and prudent" blood purity statute of the Toledo Cathedral of 1555, which served as a model for all subsequent ones:[…] Who can deny that in the descendants of Jews persists and endures the inclination to the evil of their ancient ingratitude and ignorance, just as in Black people the inseparable accident of their blackness? […] A Jew may descend on three sides from gentlemen or Old Christians, but a single bad lineage infects and ruins him, because by their actions, in all respects, Jews are harmful.On the other hand, it remains a subject of debate whether the Iberian statutes of blood purity were the origin of modern European racism.
+As stated by Friar Prudencio de Sandoval regarding the "holy and prudent" blood purity statute of the Toledo Cathedral of 1555, which served as a model for all subsequent ones:

+[…] Who can deny that in the descendants of Jews persists and endures the inclination to the evil of their ancient ingratitude and ignorance, just as in Black people the inseparable accident of their blackness? […] A Jew may descend on three sides from gentlemen or Old Christians, but a single bad lineage infects and ruins him, because by their actions, in all respects, Jews are harmful.

+On the other hand, it remains a subject of debate whether the Iberian statutes of blood purity were the origin of modern European racism.
 According to Jean-Frédéric Schaub, "the contribution of Iberian blood purity statutes to the formation of racial categories lies at the intersection of personal exclusion and collective stigmatization."
 According to Max Sebastián Hering Torres, "for the first time in European history, the criteria of 'race' and 'blood' were used as a strategy of marginalization.
 A moralist like Torrejoncillo does not hesitate to assert [in Centinela contra judíos] that Judaism is defined based on 'blood,' regardless of whether conversion to Christianity had occurred twenty-one generations earlier."

 According to historian José Manuel Nieto Soria, the statutes of blood purity were the materialization of the racism in anti-converso propaganda, which held that "the intrinsic wickedness of converts" was due to the Jewish blood running through their veins.